 Each year undergraduate students have the opportunity to sit the Canadian Association of Physicists' Undergraduate Prize Exam.
-This is a three-hour exam held in early February.
+This is a three-hour exam generally held in early February.
 It is based on the entire undergraduate physics syllabus so, in principle, third- and fourth-year students have an advantage over their junior colleagues.
 However, many of the questions require thought and insight beyond memorized facts and the mere mechanical application of formulae.
 As a result, we have had spectacular successes from very junior students.
 In any case, there is nothing to be lost from sitting the exam in first- and second-year just for the practice.

 Who wins prizes in this exam depends on intelligence, preparation and a good deal of luck.
 However, if it doesn't pan out for you, there is nothing lost.
 No one at UBC will know how you did: the exams are marked at the University which sets the exam (not UBC).